sebastianczech/sebastianczech.github.io/_posts/2021-04-04-kubeadm-deploy-on-node-with-label.md

 ---
 layout: post
-title: K8s tips - deploying a Pod to a Node with a Label in Kubernetes
+title: K8s tips - deploying a pod to a node with a label
 categories: kubernetes
 tags: kubernetes
 ---